Learn how to improve resilience and reliability of the OpenText AppWorks Gateway by deploying the Gateway in a cluster.

 Clients that are connected to one node can also switch to another node and continue functioning.

-To deploy AppWorks Gateway on additional nodes:
+To deploy AppWorks Gateway in a cluster:

 Stop the Apache Tomcat service on each node.